tenstorrent/tt-metal/tech_reports/ViT-TTNN/vit.md

 ```

 #### 4.4.1 Q,K,V Generation using the Fused Linear OP
 The encoder input is matrix-multiplied by the Q,K,V weights to generate the individual Query, Key, Value tensors.
 In the TT-NN implementation, the input is multiplied by the pre-fused weights to generate the merged 3 tensors that will be split in a following step.
-The fused linear operation objective is to maximize the utilization by increasing the workload that is computed simultaneously on the Tensic core grid.
+The fused linear operation objective is to maximize the utilization by increasing the workload that is computed simultaneously on the Tensix core grid.

 **Optimized Code**: